-For power strip power metering applications (Figure 7-1), the most common solution is to use one channel for voltage measurement and the rest of the channels for current measurement.
+The application schematic referenced in Figure 7-1 can be used as a starting point for MCP3912 applications.
+The most common solution is to use one channel for voltage measurement and the rest of the channels for current measurement.
 Since all current lines are at the same potential, shunts can be used as current sensors, even if they do not provide any galvanic isolation.

-Since all channels are identical in the MCP3914, any channel can be chosen as the voltage channel (preferably CH0 or CH7 since they are on the edges and can lead to a cleaner layout).
+Since all channels are identical in the MCP3912, any channel can be chosen as the voltage channel (preferably CH0 or CH3 since they are on the edges and can lead to a cleaner layout).